Browser Runtime

 Storage Considerations

-- Collection still works
+- Detection still works

 - Cross-tab coordination may be reduced